Visual Disentangled Diffusion Autoencoders: Scalable Counterfactual Generation for Foundation Models: Experiments

 We focus our evaluation on three critical metrics that assess the robustness, utility, and efficiency of the generated counterfactuals: \textbf{Non-Adversarial Flip Rate (NAFR)}, \textbf{Gain}, and \textbf{Counterfactuals per Second}.

 Our evaluation pipeline proceeds in three stages.
-First, we utilize \textbf{Algorithm 1 (Reflection)} to qualitatively analyze and identify spurious components in the latent space.
-Second, we employ \textbf{Algorithm 2 (Distilled Boundary Inversion)} to generate the counterfactuals used to compute the NAFR and speed metrics.
-Finally, we apply the \textbf{DiDAE-CFKD} algorithm—which augments the training data with these generated counterfactuals—to measure the downstream model improvement, reported as ``Gain''.
+First, we utilize \textbf{Approach 1 (Reflection)} to qualitatively analyze and identify spurious components in the latent space.
+Second, we employ \textbf{Approach 2 (Distilled Boundary Inversion)} to generate the counterfactuals used to compute the NAFR and speed metrics.
+Finally, we apply the \textbf{DiDAE-CFKD} algorithm---which augments the training data with these generated counterfactuals---to measure the downstream model improvement, reported as ``Gain''.